 Welcome to Edmonton Microendodontics.
 We are an endodontic specialty practice.
 We look forward to being of service to you.
 By referring you to our office, your dentist has shown their confidence in our ability to provide endodontic treatment in a compassionate environment of professionalism and clinical excellence.

 Dr. Manjinder S. Lalh, is a Fellow of the Royal College of Dentists.
-For 23 years has been providing endodontic specialty services for patients from Alberta, British Columbia, Saskatchewan and the NWT.
+Since 1998, Dr. Lalh years has been providing endodontic specialty services for patients from Alberta, British Columbia, Saskatchewan, and the Northwest Territories.

 Our Commitment To You